Labelling MiniDisc in 2021

 So despite the fact that the recorder is old enough to drink it still works fine and more importantly I have the means to keep it going (with the caveat that for some parts replacements cannot be sourced any more).

 As music is no longer being released on MD (save for some niche limited-run editions) the only practical way to use it is record your own.
 You might also notice that the device does not have a USB port.
 The conclusion is as simple as it is inconvenient - the recording takes place in real time over analogue (line-in) or optical (mini-TOSLINK) input.

 Another downside is that recorded tracks will not carry over their metadata and that they may not be correctly separated as the recorder tries to guess the end of a track based on a period of silence which may not always be there.
 The MiniDisc community has solved the second issue by adding 2s silent tracks to the playlist.
-For the first one the common advice was to get a newer NetMD-enabled device which had USB and copied over the track names.
+For the first one the common advice was to get a newer NetMD-enabled device which uses USB for transferring tracks and metadata.
 Or so I thought.

 The period-accurate solution